Foreign college athletes left out of rush for NIL windfall - WHIZ News

 But for those who actually land an NIL deal, the average compensation was $1,256, or $250 a month, said Blake Lawrence, the company’s chief executive officer.

-“That doesn’t sound like much, but when you are student athlete, especially if your from a foreign country, an extra $300 a month, that’s some level of significance,” he said.
+“That doesn’t sound like much, but when you are student athlete, especially if you’re from a foreign country, an extra $300 a month, that’s some level of significance,” he said.

 “It hasn’t affected our chemistry at all,” she said.
 “But obviously, the people who can get those opportunities, I want to share that with them, share stuff from my deal with them.
 Anything we can do to make them feel like they have the same opportunities.
 I know I think they’re fighting it.
 It should be changed.
 Anything I can do to help them, that’s what I want to do.”